huanghj78/DSFaults/etcd/doc.md

 ### Fault Type

-The fault scenario involves a network partition where two subsets of nodes can communicate with each other while being isolated from the other subset, enabling both groups to accept changes.
+The fault types involves a network partition where two subsets of nodes can communicate with each other while being isolated from the other subset, enabling both groups to accept changes.

 ### Workload